dedelala/round/README.md

 ```go
 w := round.NewSpinMe(os.Stdout, round.Pipe)
 ```
+os.Stdout could be any io.Writer with an Fd.
+If it's not a terminal the spinner does nothing.

 ## Write to It
 ```go
 fmt.Fprintln(&w, "Like a record!")
 ```
+Don't write directly to the underlying writer before the spinner is closed.
+There be dragons.

 ## Make It Stop
 ```go
 w.Close()
 ```
+It _does not_ close the underlying writer.

 ## Built-In Styles!